 But the “300” term has also created misconceptions about Thermopylae, as it causes some to believe that the entire Greek force consisted of only 300 Spartans, when in reality it included a few thousand Greeks from other city-states.

-Nonetheless, Leonidas and the contingent that stayed behind held its ground against the Persians but were inevitably defeated after being encircled and severely outnumbered.
+Nonetheless, Leonidas and the contingent that stayed behind held their ground against the Persians but were inevitably defeated after being encircled and severely outnumbered.